janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 - N installs
 - More rigorous forms of testing e.g., downgrade tests and scalability tests
 - Allowing time for feedback

-**Note:** Generally we also wait at least 2 releases between beta and GA/stable, since there's no opportunity for user feedback, or even bug reports, in back-to-back releases.

 ##### Removing a deprecated flag